Community of Saint Marie of the Incarnation

 Our mission here began in December, 2010.
-Currently, we collaborate in various aspects of parish work at the Church of St. John the Baptist, an IVE parish.
+Currently, we collaborate in various aspects of parish work at St. John the Baptist and Sacred Heart, both IVE parishes.

 Our main works of evangelization are the following: